 We’re a family-owned business that love the satisfaction of providing unique gifts

-Today’s retail landscape is dominated by Amazon and other big box websites.
-On the flip side, we’re a family run small business that’s been steadily built from the ground up since 2008.
-While we love finding ways to expand our business, our goal isn’t to become a faceless mega corporation where every customer is just a number.
+Today’s ecommerce landscape is dominated by Amazon and other mega companies.
+On the flip side, we’re a family owned small business that’s been steadily built from the ground up since 2008.
+While we love finding ways to expand our business, our goal isn’t to become a faceless mega corporation where customers and employees are just numbers.
 We’re real, honest people who love the satisfaction of providing unique gifts for groomsmen, fathers, husbands, boyfriends and all the other special men in your life.
 You’ll probably never receive an order from us delivered same-day via a drone, but we guarantee you’re buying from a company with values that appreciates you and does business the right way.

 We live and die for customer service